5 Things to Remember When Buying a ‘For Sale by Owner’ Home

 Six percent is the average sale commission that most real estate agents get.
 Saving thousands of dollars — $18,000 is 6 percent of a $300,000 home, for example — can make home loan payments from a mortgage lender more affordable for some people and can be the difference between buying a house and watching someone else buy the home you want.

-Getting to that savings, however, comes with a few caveats and things buyer should understand before buying a home for sale by owner.
+Getting to that savings, however, comes with a few caveats and things a buyer should understand before buying a home for sale by the owner.
 Here are five issues to consider:

 1 - Understand how much you’re saving on commission

-A commission isn’t the only way to save on a FSBO, but it’s one of the main ways.
+A commission isn’t the only way to save on an FSBO, but it’s one of the main ways.

 The typical commission on a home sale is 6 percent.
 It’s paid by the seller and is split by the agent for the buyer and the agent for the seller — each gets 3 percent.